p4tc-dev/pushback-patches/README.md

 If you kept up with the exchanges you will notice that this sentiment is a big theme in the exchanges and consumed most of the electrons!
 The problem here is a lot of these strong opinions are being expressed as "expert opinions" when in fact it is just basic bikesheding[11].

 Some sample space:  A lot of sometimes downright insulting comments like [3], sometimes misleading statements like "use tcx"[2] or just a gut-feel opinions not based on any solid reasoning or experience like "disagree with pipeline design"[1].
-Often when these statements were made we would invest time and investigate if we could somehow compromise and use the expressed ideas/opinions but often i turned out to be a wild good chase and often if we "resolve" that issues another one "do it this way" comes up.
-See **Section #4c** for the latest such commentary...
+Often when these statements were made we would invest time and investigate if we could somehow compromise and use the expressed ideas/opinions but often it turned out to be a wild good chase and often if we  did "resolve" that "issue" another one "do it this way" comes up.
+See **Section #4c** for the a sample of such commentary...

 ## 4 **Comments** which bring us to the current stalemate...